Oil prices fall as supply concerns ease

 “If oil demand recovery continues to struggle due to new or stricter COVID-related mitigation measures, the (OPEC+) producer group may need to reconsider the planned tapering of their voluntary supply cuts,” said BNP Paribas analyst Harry Tchilinguirian.

-Front-month prices for both contracts gained more than 9% last week in the biggest weekly rise for Brent since June.
-But both fell on Friday after Norwegian oil companies struck a deal with labour union officials to end a strike that had threatened to cut the country’s oil and gas output by close to 25%.

-Hurricane Delta, which inflicted the biggest blow in 15 years to energy production in the U.S. Gulf of Mexico, was downgraded to a post-tropical cyclone at the weekend.

-Workers headed back to production platforms on Sunday and French oil major Total TOTF.PA was working to restart its 225,500 barrel per day Port Arthur refinery in Texas.
+Workers headed back to production platforms on Sunday, and Total SA was working to restart its 225,500 barrel-per-day Port Arthur, Texas, refinery.

-Prices were also pressured by a jump in new COVID-19 cases, which has raised the spectre of more lockdowns.

-Infections are at record levels in the U.S. Midwest.
-In Europe, British Prime Minister Boris Johnson is expected to announce new measures on Monday and Italy is preparing fresh nationwide restrictions.

 Our Standards: The Thomson Reuters Trust Principles.